Process and memory protections

 0-address protection

-Since the kernel and userspace share virtual memory addresses, the “NULL” memory space needs to be protected so that userspace mmap’d memory cannot start at address 0, stopping “NULL dereference” kernel attacks.
-This is possible with 2.6.22 kernels, and was implemented with the “mmap_min_addr” sysctl setting.
-Since Ubuntu 9.04, the mmap_min_addr setting is built into the kernel.
-(64k for x86, 32k for ARM.)
+Since the kernel and userspace share virtual memory addresses, the “NULL” memory space needs protection so that userspace mmap’d memory cannot start at address 0.
+This stops “NULL dereference” kernel attacks.
+This became possible with 2.6.22 kernels and was implemented with the mmap_min_addr sysctl setting.
+Since Ubuntu 9.04 (Jaunty Jackalope), the mmap_min_addr setting is built into the kernel (64k for x86, 32k for ARM).

 See test-kernel-security.py for regression tests.